2 AI for Everyone: An Introductory Overview

 Reinforcement Learning (RL) is a learning technique in which an agent interacts with the environment and periodically receives rewards (reinforcements) or penalties to achieve a goal.

 With supervised learning, an agent learns by passively observing example input/output pairs provided by a “teacher.”
-Reinforcement Learning is one of the attempts to solve the catastrophic forgetting problem and introduce AI agents that can actively learn from their own experience in a given environment.[2]
+Reinforcement Learning introduces AI agents that can actively learn from their own experience in a given environment.[2]

 Large Language Models (LLM) are a type of neural network that has revolutionized natural language processing (NLP).
 Trained on massive datasets, these models can generate human-like text, translate languages, create various forms of content, and answer questions informatively (e.g., GPT-3, Gemini, Llama).

-Figure 2.9: Large Language Models.
-Source: Artificial Intelligence - A modern approach.
+Figure 2.6.5: Large Language Models.
+Source: Artificial Intelligence - A Modern Approach.
 [2]

-Figure 2.9: Large Language Models.
-Source: Artificial Intelligence - A modern approach.
+Figure 2.6.5: Large Language Models.
+Source: Artificial Intelligence - A Modern Approach.
 [2]

-Transformers, introduced in 2017, revolutionized NLP by introducing a mechanism called self-attention.
+Transformer is a neural-network architecture introduced in 2017 that relies on a mechanism called self-attention.
+It supports most modern large language models (LLMs).
 Unlike previous models like Recurrent Neural Networks (RNNs) that processed language sequentially, Transformers use self-attention to assess relationships between all words in a sentence simultaneously.
 This allows them to dynamically focus on different parts of the input text and weigh the importance of each word in relation to others.
 This allows them to understand context and meaning with much better accuracy.

 The success of LLMs has driven AI’s recent surge in popularity and research.
 Between 2010 and 2022, the volume of AI-related publications nearly tripled, climbing from about 88,000 in 2010 to over 240,000 by 2022.
 Likewise, AI patent filings have skyrocketed, increasing from roughly 3,500 in 2010 to over 190,000 in 2022.
 In the first half of 2024 alone, AI and machine learning companies in the United States attracted $38.6 billion in investment out of a total of $93.4 billion.
 [8]